 Hellman, Judith Adler.
 Mexican Lives (New York: The New Press, 1994).
 244 pages.

-Lockhart, James (editor and translator).
+Lockhart, James, trans. and ed.
 We People Here: Nahuatl Accounts of the Conquest of Mexico (Berkeley: University of California Press, 1993).
 297 pages.

-Myer, Michael C. and William H. Beezley (editors), The Oxford History of Mexico (Oxford: Oxford University Press, 2000).
+Myer, Michael C. and William H. Beezley, eds.
+The Oxford History of Mexico (Oxford: Oxford University Press, 2000).
 670 pages.

-Meyer, Michael C. and William L. Sherman and Susan M. Deeds.
+Meyer, Michael C., William L. Sherman, and Susan M. Deeds.
 The Course of Mexican History (New York: Oxford University Press, 1999).
 703 pages.

 Mills, Kenneth and William B. Taylor.
 Colonial Spanish America: A Document History (Wilmington: Scholarly Resources, Inc., 1998).
 346 pages.